BBQ guides icon.BBQ Guides

 Maple wood chunks on a dark colored wooden ta.

-Not surprisingly, the source of your waffles’ best friend adds sweet notes to chicken and mild smokiness.
+Not surprisingly, maple, the source of your waffles’ best friend, adds sweet notes to chicken and mild smokiness.

-Maple is a subtle but delicious wood that’s a crowd-pleaser — and it’s forgiving for first-time smokers afraid of overpowering their poultry.
+Maple provides a subtle but delicious wood smoke that’s a crowd-pleaser — and it’s forgiving for first-time smokers afraid of overpowering their poultry.

 Apple